ablin42/url-shortener/README.md

 # url-shortener

-This is a service to shorten URLs
+> - This is a service to shorten URLs

+> - API available

+> - Might implement user's account using oAuth, and some more good stuff coming...